GabrielePisciotta/NeuralNetwork/README.md

 # Neural Network (MLP)
-Neural network with fully connected layers, builded from scratch.
+Neural network with fully connected layers, built from scratch.

 - Training algorithm: stochastic gradient descent with minibatch (as generalization for both online learning and batch learning)